oracle-livelabs/developer/java-management-advanced-features/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

    ![image of extract java with customized path](images/install-java-advanced-customized-path.png)

-8. The next page should display a list of post Java installation actions which had been defined previously in [Task 1](#Task1:EnableandSetupPostJavaInstallationActions).
+8. The next page displays the list of post Java installation actions defined previously in [Task 1](#Task1:EnableandSetupPostJavaInstallationActions).
 Select the post Java installation you want to perform.

    ![image of install java runtime select post install action](images/install-java-runtime-select-post-install-action.png)

-   >**Note:** If no post Java installation action is selected, no post-install action will be executed after the Java installation
+   >**Note:** If you don’t select any post Java installation action, no post-install action will be executed after the Java installation.

 9. Click **Install Java runtime** to confirm the installation and submit a request for installation.
 This request is termed as a **Work Request**.